-In Pineda v Canada (Minister of Citizenship and Immigration), 2010 FC 454, the Federal Court explained why it makes sense that a dismissal can lead to exclusion:
+In Pineda v Canada (Minister of Citizenship and Immigration), 2010 FC 454, the Federal Court explained why it makes sense that a dismissal can lead to exclusion.
+The Court stated:

 This makes good sense given that charges can be dismissed for a variety of reasons including procedural issues, rejection of crucial evidence for technical reasons, or simply because the accused raised a reasonable doubt.
 The Convention does not adopt the stringent standard applicable in criminal proceedings and the RPD may indeed be satisfied that evidence produced by the Minister, which may not be admissible in a court of law, is sufficient to raise a serious possibility that the applicant has indeed committed a serious crime.

 Relying on Findings of Foreign Courts